Division of Water : Associations

 What is a cross connection?

 Simply put, a cross-connection is any connection to a drinking water supply.
 These connections may be temporary or permanent between a public water distribution system and any other system containing non-potable water or other substances.
-The most common cross-connection in the home is the garden hose attached to the outside faucet.
-The outside faucet requires a mechanical protection device such as a hose bib vacuum breaker to prevent possible contamination of the public water supply.
+The most common cross-connection in the home is the garden host attached to the outside faucet.
+The outside faucet requires a mechanical protection device such as a host bib vacuum breaker to prevent possible contamination of the public water supply.
 Hardware stores sell the home outside faucet assembly with the built-in vacuum breaker.

 Defined in Kentucky Administrative Regulation [401 KAR 8:010, Section 1 (14)], cross-connections are physical connections or arrangements between two otherwise separate systems, one of which contains potable water and the other being either water of unknown or questionable safety (or steam, gas or chemicals), whereby there may be flow from one system to the other, the direction of flow depending on the pressure differential between the two systems.
 As an example, a public water system must not be connected to a private water system or auxiliary water supply without safety devices installed to prevent contamination of the potable water.